Volunteers of America-Greater New York Hosts 22nd Annual Gala Honoring Deloitte

 The evening will include a cocktail reception and sit-down dinner with a program that acknowledges its supporters, features stories about its life-changing work, and raises money with exciting live and silent auctions and a mission-moment paddle-raise.

-VOA-GNY has been at the forefront of social service for nearly 120 years, helping individuals and families in need overcome obstacles to living safe, healthy and productive lives.
-Every year, tens of thousands of men, women and children benefit from Volunteers of America’s life-changing, often lifesaving work including the homeless, families affected by domestic violence, children with special needs, adults living with HIV/AIDS, behavioral health or substance use issues, at-risk youth, veterans struggling to reintegrate and the frail elderly.
-VOA-GNY is the largest provider of permanent, supportive housing for veterans.
+VOA-GNY has been at the forefront of social service for nearly 125 years, helping individuals and families in need overcome obstacles to living safe, healthy and productive lives.
+Every year, tens of thousands of men, women and children benefit from Volunteers of America’s life-changing, often life-saving work including the homeless, families affected by domestic violence, children with special needs, adults living with HIV/AIDS, behavioral health or substance use issues, at-risk youth, veterans struggling to reintegrate, and the frail elderly.
+VOA-GNY is the largest provider of permanent, supportive housing for veterans in New York City.

 The event starts at 6:30 p.m. and dress calls for “festive attire.”
 Tickets and tables range from $1,000 - $50,000 and are on sale now.
 Learn more here and contact Kirstin Uptegrove at email@example.com or (212) 496-4311 to reserve a table, tickets or to make a donation.